-The parties recognize that some employees were not receiving a full 1.25 percent employer match, even though they contributed 2 percent of their annual eligible pay into the 401(k)/403(b), because of the variable rate at which employees contribute during the course of the year.
-The employer shall, as soon as administratively possible but no later than December 31, 2013, optimize its 1.25 percent match, to ensure that so long as the employee remains employed by Kaiser applicable year and contributes 2 percent KP into the DC Plan throughout the course of the year, the employer will match 1.25 percent into the Plan.
-The employer will reconcile the year-end match for the applicable DC plan year for each affected employee no later than the deadline to make contributions to a DC plan as set forth in applicable tax guidance.
+The Employer shall optimize its 1.25 percent match, to ensure that so long as the employee remains employed by Kaiser Permanente on December 31 of the applicable year and contributes 2 percent of his or her annual eligible pay from KP into the DC plan throughout the course of the year, the Employer will match 1.25 percent into the plan.
+The Employer will reconcile the year-end match for the applicable DC plan year for each affected employee no later than the deadline to make contributions to a DC plan as set forth in applicable tax guidance.

-In 2009 and 2010, the Ohio, Georgia and Mid-Atlantic States regions will each make a supplemental annual contribution (Contribution) to their respective Defined-Contribution Plans if the region achieved its three-year cumulative budgeted margin for the 2006, 2007 and 2008 calendar years.
-The total amount of each Contribution will be equal to the additional annual pension expense the region would have incurred in that year had the region increased its Defined-Benefit Plan multiplier to 1.45 at the beginning of that plan year.
+In 2009 and 2010, the Ohio, Georgia and Mid-Atlantic States regions will each make a supplemental annual contribution (Contribution) to their respective defined-contribution plans if the region achieved its three-year cumulative budgeted margin for the 2006, 2007 and 2008 calendar years.
+The total amount of each Contribution will be equal to the additional annual pension expense the region would have incurred in that year had the region increased its defined-benefit plan multiplier to 1.45 at the beginning of that plan year.
 The assumptions used to calculate this value will be those in effect for the calculation of pension expense in the year in which the Contribution is to be made.
-No amounts will be contributed under this provision for any year in which the region has actually applied a 1.45 multiplier under its Defined-Benefit Plan.
-No past service credit will be included in determining employer b.
-Defined-Benefit Retirement Plan
+No amounts will be contributed under this provision for any year in which the region has actually applied a 1.45 multiplier under its defined-benefit plan.
+No past service credit will be included in determining Employer Contribution amounts.

-Contribution amounts.
 The design of the participant allocation of the Contribution will be determined prior to the date of the first Contribution, by agreement between the Coalition and management.